 Alzheimer's Impact Movement (AIM)

-The Alzheimer's Impact Movement (AIM) is the sister organization of the Alzheimer's Association, working to make Alzheimer's disease a national priority with leaders in Congress.
-AIM's annual membership fees are $20, and dollar-for-dollar, AIM is a powerful opportunity to create change on Capitol Hill.
-Become an AIM Member today >
+The Alzheimer's Impact Movement (AIM) is a separately incorporated advocacy affiliate of the Alzheimer's Association, working to make Alzheimer's disease a national priority with leaders in Congress.
+AIM's annual membership fee is $20.
+All Advocacy Forum attendees must be members of AIM at the time of the meeting to attend.

 Member benefits include:

 A care partner is identified as an individual accompanying an advocate who is living with Alzheimer's disease or other dementia.
 Care Partners must register at the same time as the person they are accompanying to the Forum to take advantage of the discounted registration fee.

 An advocate who is awarded a scholarship to attend the Advocacy Forum.
 The scholarship program is administered through the Alzheimer's Association Chapter network.
 Applicants must apply to their local chapter for consideration.
 Scholarship recipients must attend the Forum and complete the DFD program to facilitate disbursement of funds.

 Young advocates are family members, friends and caregivers between the ages of 18 and 35.

 The District-Forum-District (DFD) Program is the premier program for the Association's advocacy efforts that magnifies the impact of the Advocacy Forum's congressional visits on Capitol Hill.
 Under the DFD program, your Capitol Hill meeting in Washington is held between two visits that take place within the Congressional district – one before and the other after the Forum.
 When you elect to join the DFD program, you will be contacted with further details.
 For Alzheimer's Association Ambassadors, participation in this program is mandatory.